 Many jurisdictions in which we operate have, or are considering adopting, laws and regulations relating to data privacy, cybersecurity and protection of personal information.
 Some jurisdictions have also enacted laws requiring companies to notify individuals and government agencies of data security breaches involving certain types of personal data.
-In addition, the SEC finalized a rule change in July 2023, to require public companies to report material cybersecurity risk management, strategy, and governance.
+In addition, the SEC finalized a rule change in July 2023, to require public companies to report material cybersecurity incidents, including detail around such incident's material impact, on Form 8-K and mandate disclosure of cybersecurity risk management, strategy, and governance.
 In light of the focus of federal regulators on cybersecurity, SEC enforcement activity, including by the SEC's Office of Compliance Inspections and Examinations in its examination programs, has increased in recent years and may increase further.